nordic-institute/X-Road-REST-UI/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

         - 3a.3a.
 SS administrator selects to terminate the use case.

 - 4a.
 The user with the inserted user name does not exist or the password is incorrect.
     - 4a.1.
-System displays the error message “Authentication failed”.
+System displays the error message “Authentication failed.
+Please try again”.
+The text fields are emptied.
     - 4a.2.
 System logs the event “Log in user failed” to the audit log.
     - 4a.3.
 SS administrator selects to reinsert the user name and/or the password.
 Use case continues from step 3.
         - 4a.3a.
 SS administrator selects to terminate the use case.